FKGC/DFRL/README.md

 All the dataset files and the pre-trained TransE embeddings should be put into the directory ./NELL and ./Wiki, respectively.

 # How to run
-The model in our source code is the version based on Bi-LSTM interaction.
+The model in our source code is based on Bi-LSTM interaction.
 To achieve the best performance, pls train the models as follows:

 #### Nell